 10. Allow to cool before slicing or eating.

-It is wonderful on its own or served with Laura’s Marmalade on page 96 of ABin5.
-For those looking for a whole grain holiday treat try our 100% Whole Wheat Christmas Stollen on page 279 of HBin5.
+It is wonderful on its own or served with Laura’s Marmalade on page 165 of The New ABin5.
+For those looking for a whole grain holiday treat try our 100% Whole Wheat Christmas Stollen on page 348 of The New HBin5.

 For those of you who want to get someone started with bread baking at the holidays, here are some ideas: